selimslab/selimslab.github.io/_NOTES/business/how-to-gain-wealth.md

 Specific knowledge is the result of pursuing your genuine curiosity

-Embrace accountability, and take business risks under your own name.
+Embrace accountability, and take business risks under your name.
 Society will reward you with responsibility, equity, and leverage.

 Fortunes need leverage.
 Business leverage comes from 3 things, capital, people, and products with no marginal cost of replication (code and media).